The Academy is open Friday-Sunday, 10 a.m. - 5 p.m. Plan Your Visit

 Access Features

-• Surface/Terrain: Paved trails from parking lots to lakes viewpoints.
+• Surface/Terrain: Paved trails from parking lots around lakes. *Bird walk is on grass and dirt paths.

-• Public Bathrooms: Located at FDR Park office near Pattison Ave. and Ashburn Fields near the skate park.
+• Public Bathrooms: Bathroom trailer and an ADA accessible porta potty at Boat House.
+FDR Park welcome center near Pattison Ave and Ashburn Fields near the skate park.

-• Public Transportation: Pattison Ave./NRG station Broad St. Line, also the 4 and 17 bus lines at Broad and Pattison Ave.
+• Public Transportation: Pattison Ave/NRG station Broad St. Line; 4 and 17 bus lines.

 Washington Square & Independence Square